qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 1. **Computationally Expensive** : Most of these models are run multiple feed-forwards for computing a single heatmap for a given input image.
 This makes the algorithms slow and expensive and thereby unfit for deployment.

-2. **Unstable to artifacts** : As discussed above, a sudden perturbation in the form of a blurred or an occluded patch is something the net is not familiar with from it's training set.
+2. **Unstable to surprise artifacts** : As discussed above, a sudden perturbation in the form of a blurred or an occluded patch is something the net is not familiar with from it's training set.
 The predictions for such a perturbed image becomes skewed a lot making the inferences from such a technique uninterpretable.
 A screening model trained for looking at abnormalities from normal X Rays, would predict abnormality whenever such a perturbed image is presented to it.

 The drawbacks around unstable artifacts are mostly overcome by recent papers<sup>4,5</sup> resulting in much more stable heatmaps.